 - Revision Fee

 You would only pay a revision fee if you were to revise your payment plan.
-Otherwise, you will not be charged for it.
+Otherwise, you will not be paying any charges.
 For online applications, the revision fee is $10.
 For applications done by phone, mail, or in person, the fee is $89.

-If you are a low-income taxpayer applying online, you will be charged a $10 revision fee.
+If you are a low-income taxpayer applying online, there is a $10 revision fee.
 For applications done by phone, mail, or in person, the fee is $43.
-Note that the fee may be reimbursed if certain conditions are met.
+Note that you might receive a reimbursement if you meet certain conditions.

-No revision fee is charged for changes made to existing direct debit installment agreements.
+No revision fee charge for changes made to existing direct debit installment agreements.

 Make a List, Check It Twice

-Dealing with taxes, especially liabilities, can be stressful and confusing.
+Dealing with taxes, especially liabilities, can be a challenge.
+Some people face a few additional penalty charges.
+In worst case scenarios, tax evaders serve jail time for non-payment of their owed taxes.
 Luckily, with several payment plans offered by the IRS, you can choose one and settle your tax liability without much worry.